djoepramono/jekyll-post/2017-03-03-rspec---mocking-error-object-references-itself.markdown

 ```

 Which is basically the details of the project including the manager of
 the project.
-The manager, is not an object, not just a string.
+The manager, is an object, not just a string.
 *Rails is smart enough to map the manager structure into JSON ...*

-And as you would have expected the `spec` files,
+As you would have expected the `spec` files,

 ```ruby
 let(:manager) { mock(Manager, first_name: "John", last_name: "Doe") }